InsightsWhite Paper

 Falcon Domestic Smelting and Refining: The Smelter Case

-Site selection, EPC partner (JGC Corporation), flash-smelting technology (Metso), capacity thesis, and output economics.
+Site selection, EPC partner selection, flash-smelting technology (Metso), capacity thesis, and output economics.

 14